Relax!!

 COME WITH US IF YOU WANT TO LIVE!
 I mean see an alternate timeline where a Terminator sequel is actually not bad!
 ONLY ON THE ALAN SMITHEE FILM REVIEW!

-One reply on “Terminator: Dark Fate”
+One response to “Terminator: Dark Fate”

 OK, here is my take.
 MAJOR spoilers below.